 Asana focuses clearly on team collaboration and project management, and has the essential features to make these easier – task management, templates, in-app communication, file-sharing, multiple views, proofing, and integration with other work applications.

-Wrike provides all Asana does and more – resource management, time tracking, budgeting, detailed reporting, and customization.
+Wrike provides all Asana does and more – resource management, budgeting, detailed reporting, and customization.
 This takes collaborative work management to a new level, impacting organizational strategy, employee work engagement, and predictive abilities with the data and insights gathered over time.

 Why your team should choose Wrike over Asana